 #1: Customers Will Ask for SOC 2 Sooner Than You Think

-#1: Your customers will ask for SOC 2 sooner than you think To paraphrase everyone's favorite Marvel Cinematic Universe villain, "Dread it.
-Run from it.
-SOC 2 arrives all the same."
-Given the heightened scrutiny and due diligence organizations place on their vendors nowadays, you’re going to need SOC 2 in order to do business.
-So, you’re better off starting the SOC 2 prep now.
-Plus, you get the value-add of informing prospective customers, "We're starting the SOC 2 process!" (how long you can get away with saying that without actually getting ready for SOC 2 is another story, though).
+Given the heightened scrutiny and due diligence organizations place on vendors, you’re going to need SOC 2 to do business.
+So, you’re better off starting the process now.
+Plus, you get the value-add of informing prospective customers that you’ve started SOC 2.
+(How long you can get away with saying that without actually getting ready for SOC 2 is another story, though).

-#4: It's a forcing function to get your security efforts in order For many early stage start-ups, it’s tempting to treat security as an afterthought.
+For many early-stage startups, it’s tempting to treat security as an afterthought.
 After all, growth comes first, right?
-And at risk of sounding like every other security vendor out there trying to scare you with sensational stories of getting pwned and hacked, you can’t ignore the seriousness of security in this day and age – there are too many bad hombres out there!
+At the risk of sounding like every other security vendor out there trying to scare you with sensational stories of getting pwned and hacked, you can’t ignore the seriousness of security.
+There are too many bad hombres out there!

-But, as many start-up veterans will tell you, forcing function scenarios are great compelling events to rally around, and SOC 2 (and other security certifications) is indeed a great rally-around-the-flag event.
-Security certs like SOC 2 not only force the necessary players like your engineers and execs to participate in becoming more security aware, but they help pave the path for easier conversations with sales prospects and partners.
+But as many startup veterans will tell you, forcing function scenarios can be the perfect catalysts for change.
+Security attestations like SOC 2 not only force necessary players like your engineers and execs to participate in becoming more security-aware, but they help pave the path for easier conversations with sales prospects and partners.